danielabar/spa-tuts/README.md

 [Backbone views](http://backbonejs.org/#View) are responsible for what the user sees, and for managing interactions from the user.
 Usually a view is backed by a [model](http://backbonejs.org/#Model).

+Backbone uses views in a similar way to how other frameworks use controllers.

 Every view gets assigned to it, by default, and html div element.

 Each view also gets its own $ jQuery function that is scoped to only elements within the view,